stassa/louise/README.md

 Briefly, metarules are _second-order definite datalog_ clauses that define the language of hypotheses for a learning target in Louise, and MIL in general.
-Metarules will be explained in depth in the upcoming Louise manual.
+Metarules are discussed in depth in the MIL bibliography and in the upcoming Louise manual.
 The following is a short introduction.

+We will use the term _predicate signature_ to mean the set of predicate symbols in the definitions of background predicates and the target predicate in a MIL problem, as well as any invented predicates.
+We will use the term _constant signature_ to mean the set of constants in the background knowledge and examples in the MIL problem.

-That metarules are second-order means that some of their variables have values that range over the set of predicate symbols, the _predicate signature_.
-That they are definite clauses means that they have no literals negated by negation-as-failure (.e.g `\+ p(x)` etc).
-That they are datalog means that the language of metarules is a subset of Prolog with no functions of arity more than 0 (i.e. they have only constants).
-This is in principle; in practice such restrictions are not strictly enforced in Louise, but definite datalog offers some theoretical guarantees about learnability that are nice to have.
+That metarules are second-order means that some of their variables range over the set of predicate symbols in the predicate signature.
+That they are definite clauses means that they have no literals negated by negation-as-failure (.e.g `\+ P(x)` etc).
+That they are datalog means that they have no literals with functions of arity more than 0 as arguments (functions of arity 0 are constants).
+This is in principle; in practice such restrictions are not strictly enforced in Louise, but definite datalog offers some theoretical guarantees of learnability and tractability that are nice to have.
 These are discussed in the MIL literature and in the upcoming Louise manual.

-The following are some common metarules from the MIL literature:
+The following are some common metarules from the MIL literature in the formal notation used in scholarly articles:

 ```prolog
 % Examples of metarules from the MIL literature